 Michael Drapkin has enjoyed a career as a music performer, symphony orchestra clarinetist, composer, arranger, publisher, music retailer, educator, clinician and adjudicator.
 As a clarinetist, he was a member of the Honolulu Symphony Orchestra, as Associate Principal and Bass Clarinet, New York City Opera Touring Company as Principal Clarinet and Lake George Opera Festival (now Opera Saratoga) as Principal Clarinet.
 Drapkin has performed with the New Jersey Symphony, the Rochester Philharmonic, the Portland Symphony, the Long Island Philharmonic, the Brooklyn Philharmonic, the Colorado Springs Philharmonic, New York City Ballet and with conductors Leonard Bernstein, Seiji Ozawa, Michael Tilson Thomas, Neville Marriner, Leonard Slatkin, Lucas Foss, Christopher Keene, Klaus Tennstedt, Frederick Fennell, and many more celebrated orchestras and maestros.
 He has spent summers playing at Aspen and at Tanglewood as a Berkshire Music Center fellow, and was Solo Clarinetist and Executive Director of Music Amici, Rockland County, NY’s oldest professional chamber music group and one of the finest in the New York City area, and performed with them in Carnegie Hall.
 He also co-founded the Texas Chamber Orchestra and the Cypress Chamber Orchestra in the Houston, Texas area.

-Upon moving to Sarasota, Florida in mid-2020, Drapkin was recruited to join the Venice Symphony.
+Upon moving to Sarasota, Florida in mid-2020, Drapkin was recruited to join the Venice Symphony as Principal Bass Clarinetist.
 He has soloed or performed with the Chamber Orchestra of Sarasota, the Southwest Florida Symphony in Ft.
 Myers, and with his klezmer band Yiddish Cowboys, which headlined the IsraelFest in Ft.
 Myers.
+He has also performed with EnsembleNewSRQ in Sarasota, Florida’s premiere contemporary chamber ensemble.
 He is also a member of the Sarasota Clarinet Trio with members from the Sarasota and Florida orchestras, and the Venice Symphony Woodwind Trio.

 Mr. Drapkin is internationally known in the clarinet world as author of the Symphonic Repertoire for the Bass Clarinet series – excerpt books Volumes One, Two and Three, and his transposed parts books Volumes Four and Five, which were tested in 53 professional orchestras in the US ranging from the New York Philharmonic to the San Francisco Symphony, and internationally from La Scala to Reykjavík.
-His books have become standard literature for generations of bass clarinetists worldwide and are distributed by Carl Fischer Music and sold at his eCommerce website at bassclarinet.net.
-He also released two books for the clarinet: “How to Work on Clarinet Reeds,” and “Drapkin’s Book of Clarinet Calisthenics,” and is halfway through publishing his series of major public-domain clarinet concerti arranged for clarinet and string quartet.
+His books have become standard literature for generations of bass clarinetists worldwide and are sold at his eCommerce website at bassclarinet.net.
+He also released two books for the clarinet: “How to Work on Clarinet Reeds,” and “Drapkin’s Book of Clarinet Calisthenics,” and published his series of the six major public-domain clarinet concerti transcribed for clarinet and string quartet.

 Drapkin founded and presented the Brevard Conference on Music Entrepreneurship (BCOME) for two summers at the Brevard Music Festival in North Carolina, attracting as attendees professional musicians, industry professionals, college music faculty and deans from as far away as Singapore.
 For BCOME, he was awarded $100,000 in grants from the Ewing Marion Kauffman Foundation of Kansas City – the nation’s largest entrepreneurship foundation – and was one of their first music grantees ever.
 For his efforts with BCOME, Drapkin was a finalist for Best Non-Profit CEO for The Ten Awards – the “Academy Awards of New York Business,” an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation to improve their business.

 He has delivered keynote speeches, lectures and master classes across the U.S. including Eastman, Juilliard, Northwestern and the California Institute for the Arts.
-Many deans believe that the curricular movement towards entrepreneurship in higher education was a result of Drapkin’s lectures and conferences, as well as the committee leadership positions he held with the College Music Society (see below).
+Many deans believe that the curricular movement towards the curricular integration of entrepreneurship in higher education was a result of Drapkin’s lectures and conferences, as well as the committee leadership positions he held with the College Music Society (see below).

 Drapkin served as a member of the Board of Directors of the Brooklyn Phil, which implemented one of the most progressive community-based models for symphony orchestras in the United States: the Brooklyn Model.
-He wrote a book of the same name about their groundbreaking model, which can apply to any classical music group of any size, and will be released in the Fall of 2022 with a foreword by American conductor Leonard Slatkin.
+He wrote a book of the same name about their groundbreaking model, which can benefit any classical music group of any size, and will be released shortly with a foreword by American conductor Leonard Slatkin.

 For 20 years Drapkin has been a music judge and chief judge at high school marching band contests around the country for US Bands, where he judged local, regional, state and national contests in 11 states.
 He has also been concertmaster of five community concert bands.
 Mr. Drapkin is a Selmer Artist.
 He performs on a beautiful Selmer-Paris Model 67B jet black bass clarinet.